On this page

 Fixing ImportError

-1. Name doesn't exist in the module
+1. Name Does Not Exist in the Module

-Check the module's documentation or source.
 The function may have been renamed, removed, or moved in a newer version.
+Check the module's documentation or source:

-2. Circular import
+2. Circular Import

 ImportError: cannot import name 'X' from partially initialized module 'Y'